Texas SB4 could upend 100 years of US immigration law by empowering states

 Immigration enforcement at America’s southern border teetered on unprecedented uncertainty yesterday, as a flurry of federal courts grappled with whether a controversial Texas law can take effect.

 Texas Senate Bill 4, or SB4 for short, makes it a state crime to enter Texas illegally.
-Amidst court challenges, however, the state hasn’t been able to enforce the law.
+Amid court challenges, however, the state hasn’t been able to enforce the law.

 Why We Wrote ThisA story focused on